 Looking for good canned bean recipes?
 Garlic Herb Flageolets are a rich, flavorful 20-minute side dish that everyone enjoys.
-These French legumes are a little out of the ordinary and pair well with leg of lamb, pork loin and roast beef recipes.
+These French legumes are a little out of the ordinary and pair well with leg of lamb, pork loin and eye of round roast recipes.

 The key to good canned bean recipes are the seasonings, which should match the ethnic flavor profiles of the main dish.
 For French legumes, an ample amount of garlic, fresh herbs, salt and freshly ground pepper makes the difference.
 These flageolets, when properly dressed, will make any meal feel special.

 The other essential part of the Garlic Herb Flageolets is the bean liquid.
 I know, for many canned bean recipes, I drain off the liquid and even rinse the beans — but usually that’s because we’re using them in a salad or this ever popular bean dip.
 Since this is a traditional French legumes side dish, you want a bit of that bean stock to add body and mouth feel.

 How to Make Garlic Herb Flageolets (French Legumes)

 - Finely chop the herbs and garlic.

 - Heat extra virgin olive oil in a small skillet and sweat the herbs and garlic to soften and tenderize them, while releasing their aromas.